 A V8 Supercar champion who swapped the driver's seat for the boardroom, becoming a key executive behind Australia's biggest racing series.

-Paul Dumbrell's career is a tale of two distinct victories.
-He first made his name on the track, a fierce competitor in the Australian V8 Supercar championship known for his gritty, determined driving style.
-His moment of ultimate glory came with a famous victory at the Bathurst 1000 in 2012, a win that cemented his legacy as a top-tier endurance racer.
-But Dumbrell had a parallel path unfolding.
-Even during his driving days, he was building a reputation as a sharp business mind.
-Upon retiring from full-time competition, he seamlessly transitioned into the corporate side of the sport, taking on a senior leadership role at Supercars Australia.
-In this position, he has helped steer the commercial and strategic direction of the championship, influencing its growth and evolution far beyond the reach of any steering wheel.
+Paul Dumbrell won the Bathurst 1000 in 2012, a famous victory that marked his peak as an endurance racer.
+Born in 1982, he competed fiercely in the Australian V8 Supercar championship with a gritty, determined driving style.
+Even during his driving days, Dumbrell built a reputation as a sharp business mind.
+After retiring from full-time competition, he took a senior leadership role at Supercars Australia.
+In that position, he has helped steer the commercial and strategic direction of the championship, influencing its growth far beyond the reach of any steering wheel.

 1981–1996